evanirla/snacks-entity-core/README.md

         IServiceProvider serviceProvider) : base(serviceProvider) { }
 }
 ```
+### Register entity services
-In your `Startup.cs` file, register the services
+In your `Startup.cs` file, add the entity services in the ConfigureServices method.
 ```csharp
 using Snacks.Entity.Core;